-A degree in computer science develops competence in programming principles and methodologies, problem-solving techniques, mathematics, computer systems, data manipulation, and computer applications.
+A Computer Science degree develops competence in programming principles and methodologies, problem-solving techniques, mathematics, data manipulation, and computer systems and applications.

-It is excellent preparation for careers in a variety of areas, including health care, government, and entertainment, and computer science training is critical for many careers in science, engineering, and business.
+This program is excellent preparation for careers in a variety of areas, including health care, government, and entertainment.
+Computer Science training is critical for many careers in science, engineering, and business.

-Computer science is a popular major for first-year students at Iowa.
-The degree in computer science provides a solid foundation for future careers in algorithms, software and hardware development, computing, and networking.
+Computer Science is a popular major for first-year students at Iowa and the program provides a solid foundation for future careers in algorithms, software and hardware development, computing, and networking.

-In addition, Iowa's Computer Science Department offers faculty who are internationally renowned for their research, extensive and specialized resources for students, student groups, scholarship programs, and an excellent record of graduates finding jobs and being accepted to graduate school.
+Iowa's Computer Science department offers faculty who are internationally renowned for their research, as well as extensive and specialized resources for students, student groups, scholarship programs, and an excellent record of job and grad school placement for graduates.

-Internships are strongly encouraged for computer science students, and often lead to full-time employment after graduation.
-Recent graduates have had internships with companies such as John Deere, Rockwell Collins, Cerner Corporation, State Farm Insurance, Pearson, Intel, Amazon, and Microsoft—all of which have strong, long-standing relationships with the department.
+Internships are strongly encouraged for Computer Science students and often lead to full-time employment after graduation.
+Recent graduates have had internships with companies such as John Deere, Collins Aerospace, Cerner Corporation, State Farm Insurance, Pearson, Intel, Amazon, and Microsoft—all of which have strong, long-standing relationships with the department.

-Iowa offers a Bachelor of Arts (BA) and a Bachelor of Science (BS) degree program in computer science.
-Both degree programs provide the knowledge required for long-term success in a rapidly changing field.
+Iowa offers a BA and a BS degree program in Computer Science.
+Both programs provide the knowledge required for long-term success in a rapidly changing field.
 They emphasize current techniques, tools, and programming languages as well as emerging conceptual frameworks that provide a view of the future.

-The BA program offers a solid computer science foundation plus freedom to combine computer science with a second major (or minor) or to explore other interests.
+The BA program offers a solid Computer Science foundation, plus the freedom to combine Computer Science with a second major (or minor) or to explore other interests.

 All students take courses in these areas: